Syntax-Samurais/Website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Using prettier

+Prettier allows all software enginner working on this project to work together, regardless of ones perception of code smell.

+Run ```npx prettier --write .``` before your pull request to automatically format your code to a "prettier" structure.